the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 ## React Conditional Rendering

-Handling asynchronous data in React leaves us with conditional states: with data and without data.
-This case is already covered, though, because our initial state is an empty list rather than `null`.
-If it was null, we'd have to handle this issue in our JSX.
-However, since it's `[]`, we `filter()` over an empty array for the search feature, which leaves us with an empty array.
-This leads to rendering nothing in the List component's `map()` function.
+A **conditional rendering** in React always happens if we have to render different JSX based on state or props.
+Dealing with asynchronous data is a good use case for dealing with these conditional states.
+For example, when the application initializes for the first time, there is no data to start with.
+Next we are loading data and eventually we have the data at our disposal to display it.
+Sometimes the data fetching fails and we receive an error instead.
+So there are lots of things to cover for us as developers.

-In a real world application, there are more than two conditional states for asynchronous data, though.
-Consider showing users a loading indicator when data loading is delayed:
+Fortunately a few of these cases are already taken care of.
+For instance, because our initial state is an empty list rather than `null`, we don't have to worry that this breaks the application when we filter and map over this list.
+However, some things are still missing.
+For example, let's introduce one more state for a loading indicator which gives our users feedback about the pending data request:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~